-- 1.7 Unlike many other large-scale events, Notting Hill Carnival has developed organically rather than being driven by a particular group or individual.
+- 1.6 Unlike many other large-scale events, Notting Hill Carnival has developed organically rather than being driven by a particular group or individual.
 As such, the lines of responsibility and management have historically been blurred.
-This has necessitated a higher level of support from the local authorities and agencies to support the delivery of a safe event. - 1.8 The event occurs across two London boroughs: the Royal Borough of Kensington and Chelsea (RBKC), which covers most of the event footprint; and Westminster City Council (WCC).
+This has necessitated a higher level of support from the local authorities and agencies to support the delivery of a safe event. - 1.7 The event occurs across two London boroughs: the Royal Borough of Kensington and Chelsea (RBKC), which covers most of the event footprint; and Westminster City Council (WCC).
 Both councils support Notting Hill Carnival with funding, as well as through trading stalls, enforcement, and provision of infrastructure and utilities such as toilets and water.
-Brent Council, on the periphery, is also impacted. - 1.9 Carnival is supported in the operational planning and delivery of the event by key statutory agencies, which together form the Licensing Operational Safety Planning Group (LOSPG).
-These are the Metropolitan Police Service (MPS); London Fire Brigade (LFB); Transport for London (TfL); and the NHS and its partner, St John Ambulance. - 1.10 Notting Hill Strategic Partners Group (SPG) advises on strategic issues related to Carnival.
-Senior members of the Mayor's Office for Policing and Crime (MOPAC), the GLA, WCC, RBKC, TfL, the MPS,
+The London Borough of Brent, on the periphery, is also impacted. - 1.8 Carnival is supported in the operational planning and delivery of the event by key statutory agencies, which together form the Licensing Operational Safety Planning Group (LOSPG).
+These are the two boroughs; the Metropolitan Police Service (MPS); London Fire Brigade (LFB); Transport for London (TfL); and the NHS and its partner, St John Ambulance. - 1.9 There is also a Gold Strategic Group (GSG) that oversees the strategic operational planning and delivery of the event, which meets monthly and is attended by senior members of the GLA, WCC, RBKC, TfL, the MPS, LAS, LFB and other key stakeholders and partners.